 This program helps older adults who are enrolled in Healthy Connections Prime address any concerns or conflicts that may interfere with navigating and coordinating their health coverage through Medicare and Medicaid.

-Through partnerships with the SC Bar and the SC Bar Pro Bono Program, the Access to Justice Commission, SC Legal Services, and other agencies, the Office on Aging provides legal assistance to seniors in need.
+Through partnerships with the SC Bar and the SC Bar Pro Bono Program, the Access to Justice Commission, SC Legal Services, and other agencies, the South Carolina Department on Aging provides legal assistance to seniors in need for non-criminal matters.

 The State Health Insurance Assistance Program (SHIP) provides free, in depth, one-on-one insurance counseling and assistance to Medicare beneficiaries and their families, friends, and caregivers.

 Group dining and home delivered meal programs provide sustenance and human contact for frail or homebound older adults.

-The LGOA Long Term Care Ombudsman Program advocates for residents in long term care facilities around the state.
+The SCDOA Long Term Care Ombudsman Program advocates for residents in long term care facilities around the state.

 SCDOA provides funding for the creation and improvement of senior centers throughout the state.